HO’OKALAKUPUA of Polynesian Village for Labor Day Weekend

 It is no secret I have a deep understanding of the “magic” of Disney.
 I also experienced a similar “magic” in Hawaii.
 After having traveled to so many wonderful islands and tropical paradises I never felt compelled to visit Hawaii.
 About 6 years ago, the gals and I visited Hawaii on a whim and stayed on Waikiki Beach for a few days and took a week long cruise around the rest of the islands.
 It was spectacular!
 From the moment I got off the plane, I had the same magical feeling I get when I drive through the entrance onto Disney property.
 Polynesian Village encapsulates the magic of both places and is a true holiday from real life.

-Our room is 1903 in Tokelau situated near the bungalows and quiet pool.
+Our room was in Tokelau situated near the bungalows and quiet pool.
 Thank you to Disney “magic” for the text I received on the drive in with the room number and building allowing me to circumvent check-in and go straight to my room.
 I love magic bands!
 The music, lush landscapes and torches lit throughout the resort instantly transport you into an oasis.
 Even though our room view is of the quiet pool construction somehow Disney still makes it beautiful.

 Labor Day weekend at the World is the most quiet we experience all year.
 The crowds are lighter so you have the luxury of roaming around without a schedule and still getting into restaurants and on rides.
 Polynesian is peaceful and it is the perfect time to relax (sometimes diffucult to do at Disney!) and enjoy the resort.